-The data source for PLANCAP.txt is also EIA 860 survey.
-This file is manually edited by removing the planned build for Oil n Gas Extrk because this CHP is covered under another NEMS module.
+The data source for PLANCAP.txt is also the Form EIA-860 survey.
+We manually edit this file by removing the planned builds labeled Oil n Gas Extrk because CHP used in oil and natural gas extraction is covered under another NEMS module.
 The data that is read in has the same format as for EXSTCAP.txt except is stored in the array cogadd.

-Process and Assembly step input (end-use industries only): itech.txt
+Process and assembly step input (end-use industries only): itech.txt

-The itech file contains unit energy consumption for the end-use industries to be used for energy consumption in process and
+The itech.txt file contains unit energy consumption for the end-use industries to be used for energy consumption in process and assembly.

-Table B-11.
-ITECH.txt inputs UECs and TPCs.
+Table B-12.
+ITECH.txt inputs for unit energy consumptions (UECs) and technology possibility curves (TPCs)

 Input data Description

 i_ind Industry number

 i_ir Region number

 i_stp Step number

 Duma Dummy input

 i_ifx Fuel code

 Duma Dummy input

 einter(1,i_ifx,i_stp) UEC base year, original vintage

 minpint(1,i_ifx,i_stp) UEC 2050, original vintage

 bcsc(1,i_ifx,i_stp) TPC, original vintage

 einter(3,i_ifx,i_stp) UEC base year, new vintage

 minpint(3,i_ifx,i_stp) UEC 2050, new vintage

 Bcsc(3,i_ifx,i_stp) TPC, new vintage

-Cost, Performance, and Physical Input Data for Five Process Flow Industries in IRONSTLX.xlsx
+Cost, performance, and physical input data for five process flow industries in IRONSTLX.xlsx

-The first table has variables that are related to input data from ironstlx.xlsx for process flow models: cement and lime, aluminum, glass, iron and steel, and paper.
+The first table has variables that are related to input data from ironstlx.xlsx for process flow submodules: cement and lime, aluminum, glass, iron and steel, and paper.
 Each industry is on its own labeled tab in the spreadsheet.
-Each tab in the input file has ranges that are defined and read into the listed variables from the subroutine IS\GETDATA.
+Each tab in the input file has ranges that are defined and read into the listed variables from the subroutine IS_GETDATA.
 Many of the same array variables are used in the process flow industries.
 The following five tables list inputs for each industry.